logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abtdatarow/getvaluebycolindex/_index.md

 weight: 1
 aliases:
     - /TA_Automation/Topics/abt_GetValueByColIndex.html
+keywords: "getvaluebycolindex, abtdatarow getvaluebycolindex, value of cell in selected row by column index, value of cell at intersection of selected row and column at given index"
 ---
-keyword: [getvaluebycolindex, abtdatarow getvaluebycolindex, value of cell in selected row by column index, value of cell at intersection of selected row and column at given index]
----

-# GetValueByColIndex

 ## Syntax